EMAIL ACCOUNTS

 This is not an exhaustive list, nor does this list ensure that an email is malicious.
 If you need to confirm, call the person or company using a known good phone number.
 Do not reply to a suspicious email or use any phone numbers found in an email.
 Phone numbers may be manipulated and an email account can be hacked.

-If you believe you were the victim of an email scam or clicked on a malicious link, let your supervisor know and contact OIT immediately.
+If you suspect you were the victim of an email scam or clicked on a malicious link, you are responsible for notifying your supervisor and contacting OIT immediately.

 KNOWBE4 AND PHISH ALERT – EMPLOYEES ONLY